Frances of Rome: Life

 During a period of forced exile, much of Lorenzo's property and possessions were destroyed.
 In the course of one occupation of Rome by Neapolitan forces in the early part of the century, he was wounded so severely that he never fully recovered.
 Frances nursed him throughout the rest of his life.

 Frances experienced other sorrows during her marriage to Lorenzo.
 They lost two children to the plague.
-Chaos ruled the city in that period of neglect by the pope and the ongoing warfare between him and the various forces competing for power on the Italian peninsula devastated the city.
+Chaos ruled the city during that period of neglect by the pope, and the ongoing warfare between him and the various forces competing for power on the Italian peninsula devastated it.
 The city of Rome was largely in ruins, and wolves were known to enter the streets.
 Frances again opened her home as a hospital and drove her wagon through the countryside to collect wood for fire and herbs for medicine.
 It is said she had the gift of healing, and over 60 cases were attested to during the canonization proceedings.

 According to the Catholic Encyclopedia, "With her husband's consent St. Frances practiced continence, and advanced in a life of contemplation.
 Her visions often assumed the form of drama enacted for her by heavenly personages.
 She had the gift of miracles and ecstasy, as well as the bodily vision of her guardian angel, had revelations concerning Purgatory and Hell, and foretold the ending of the Western Schism.
 She could read the secrets of consciences and detect plots of diabolical origin.
 She was remarkable for her humility and detachment, her obedience and patience".

-On August 15, 1425, the feast of the Assumption of Mary, she founded the Olivetan Oblates of Mary, a confraternity of pious women, under the authority of the Olivetan monks of the Abbey of Santa Maria Nova in Rome but neither cloistered nor bound by formal vows, so they could follow her pattern of combining a life of prayer with answering the needs of their society.
+On 15 August 1425, the feast of the Assumption of Mary, she founded the Olivetan Oblates of Mary, a confraternity of pious women, under the authority of the Olivetan monks of the Abbey of Santa Maria Nova in Rome but neither cloistered nor bound by formal vows, so they could follow her pattern of combining a life of prayer with answering the needs of their society.